golang/example/gotypes/go-types.md

 Type declarations come in two forms.
-The simplest kind, to be introduced in Go 1.9, merely declares a (possibly alternative) name for an existing type.
+The simplest kind, introduced in Go 1.9, merely declares a (possibly alternative) name for an existing type.
 Type names used in this way are informally called _type aliases_.
 For example, this declaration lets you use the type